French Immersion With Jennifer

 We are fortunate here in Béziers to have one of the nicest public gardens I’ve seen in this part of France.
 This English-style park is comprised of fifty thousand square meters of land.
 Le Plateau des Poètes joins Les Allées and the train station, and it’s a nice place to picnic or just take a stroll while admiring sculptures of poètes from Béziers and the Languedoc.
 We could go and do shopping for a French style picnic at Les Halles before heading over there.
 Did someone say wine and cheese?

-Just a short drive of about 20 minutes from Béziers will bring us to the charming small town of Pézenas.
-Though you’d love the narrow streets, artisanal shops, and hôtels particuliers any day of the week, Saturday is the best time to visit because there’s a large market in the morning and until about 2:00 pm.
-We could go late in the morning, explore the market and get something to eat there, and then discover the historic center.
-Be sure to bring your camera.
+Just a short drive, about 20 minutes from Béziers, will bring us to the charming small town of Pézenas.
+You’ll fall in love the narrow streets, artisanal shops, and hôtels particuliers any day of the week.
+We could go around noon, enjoy a lovely lunch and conversation together, and then discover the historic center.
+Be sure to bring your camera!

-- Fruits de Mer: Bouzigues (oysters), Sète (à côté de Bouzigues), Marseillan (pas très loin), Noilly Prat, Picpoul de Pinet
+- La Mer: Bouzigues (oysters), Sète (à côté de Bouzigues), Marseillan (pas très loin), Noilly Prat, Picpoul de Pinet, Mèze

 Do you like seafood as much as I do?
 Well, even if you don’t you’ll love the beautiful Mediterranean coast near Sète.
 This is about a 30 minute drive from Béziers.
 It’s a fairly well accepted fact that the best oysters in France come from Bouzigues.
 If oysters are your thing there’s nothing nicer than enjoying them right where they’re raised with a nice glass of Picpoul de Pinet, a local white wine.
 Marseillan is only about 20 minutes down the road in the direction of Béziers, and this little harbor town is chock full of cozy and very typically French seafood restaurants.
 Something very interesting to do in Marseillan is to take a guided tour (en français) of Noilly Prat.
 You can follow the link above to visit their site and discover this premium vermouth that is only produced right there in Marseillan.